 When to fly?

-August sees other events in the city including the Edinburgh International Festival, which is a performing arts festival running for four weeks and showcasing world-class displays of dance, music and theatre.
+Book your flight in August and see other events in the city including the Edinburgh International Festival, which is a performing arts festival running for four weeks and showcasing world-class displays of dance, music and theatre.
 The Festival finishes with an outstanding firework display at Edinburgh Castle.
 The Royal Edinburgh Military Tattoo also taking place in August, invites people to watch almost a thousand musicians, drummers, pipers, singers and dancers who fly in from around the world perform on Edinburgh Castle Esplanade.

-There's no off-season in Edinburgh and if you're going for the Fringe or Hogmanay make sure you book as far in advance as you can.
+There's no off-season in Edinburgh and if you're going for the Fringe or Hogmanay make sure you book as far in advance in order to grab cheap flights to Edinburgh.
 Rates rise dramatically around August and Christmas.

 Why visit Edinburgh?